 Part three consists of the replies that we have to date from PERC panel manufacturers showing that some, but not all, are taking the issue of LeTID in PERC solar cells seriously.

 Due to ongoing responses from Panel Manufacturers, I’ve made some updates in Part 3 of this blog.
 All updated points will be in blue.
+The issue looks to be actively investigated by the big players of panel manufacturing, and a lot of them now have adequate responses.

 Part 1 – PERC – The degradation issue